 POS tagging, or parts of speech tagging, is the basis for identifying individual words in a document and classifying them as part of speech based on their context.
 Because it entails analyzing grammatical structures and selecting the appropriate component, POS tagging is also known as grammatical tagging.

 Because the same word might be several parts of speech depending on the context, POS tagging is a complicated procedure.
 Because of the same reason, the same general approach used for word mapping is unsuccessful for POS tagging.

-The practice of recognising certain entities in a text document that are more informative and have a distinct context is known as named entity recognition (NER).
-These are frequently referred to as places, individuals, organisations, and others.
-Even though these things appear to be proper nouns, the NER approach does not recognise them.
+The practice of recognizing certain entities in a text document that are more informative and have a distinct context is known as named entity recognition (NER).
+These are frequently referred to as places, individuals, organizations, and others.
+Even though these things appear to be proper nouns, the NER approach does not recognize them.
 In reality, NER entails entity chunking or extraction, which includes segmenting entities into many specified classes.
 This stage also aids in the extraction of data.

 Natural Language Toolkit (NLTK) is a set of libraries and applications for processing symbolic and statistical natural language.
 This toolkit includes some of the most sophisticated libraries for breaking down and understanding human language using machine learning approaches.
 Lemmatization, Punctuation, Character Count, Tokenization, and Stemming are all done with NLTK.
 The following are the differences between NLTK and Spacey:

 In the context of Natural Language Processing, information extraction refers to the process of mechanically extracting structured information from unstructured sources to assign meaning to it.
 This might involve retrieving entity properties, relationships between entities, and more.
 The following are some examples of information extraction models:

 Some of the most excellent open-source NLP tools are